Ghostavio/file-save-stream/README.md

-# Save file
+# Streaming saving file

 [![Build Status](https://travis-ci.org/chilijung/file-save.png)](https://travis-ci.org/chilijung/file-save)

-Just save the file!!!!
-Auto create folder path and just save the file.
+Streaming data to file and save it using Stream.(the module will make directory itself if the directory is not exist).

 ## Install